From Edgewater 2020

 Edgewater Environmental Sustainability Project - Welcome

-On January 13th, Leslie Fowler, the Director of Nutrition Support Services for the Chicago Public Schools,announced that within 24 months, students will be carrying their food on an “affordable alternative” to Styrofoam food trays at a cost reduced by pooling the purchasing power of six cities
+Leslie Fowler, the Director of Nutrition Support Services for the Chicago Public Schools,announced on 1/13/2014, that within 24 months, students will be carrying their food on an “affordable alternative” to Styrofoam food trays at a cost reduced by pooling the purchasing power of six cities With 250,000 students, this will eliminate 35 million styrofoam lunch trays thrown away each year, which is a health hazard & environmental problem.

-An ordinance is currently in the Chicago City Council Finance Committee banning the use of styrofoam in Chicago under various scenarios.
-Last month when Finance Chairman Edward Burke (14th) introduced the legislation, he commented at that time,that more than 250,000 CPS students use Styrofoam food trays every day.
-That means Chicago landfills get 35 million lunch trays thrown away every year, which is not only wasteful but ultimately an environmental and health hazard.
-This important ordinance remains in committee and more work needs to be done to finalize the wording and get the votes for approval.
-But the CPS announcement is a huge step forward. ____________________________________________
+In addition, Ed Burke (14th) of the Chicago City Council Finance Committee introduced an ordinance banning the use of styrofoam in Chicago under various scenarios.
+This important ordinance remains in committee and more work needs to be done to finalize the wording and get the votes for approval. ____________________________________________

 SUSTAINABLE CHICAGO 2015 ACTION AGENDA